-- Type: Hiking
+- Hiking Type

-- Time to Spend: Half Day to Full Day
+- Half Day to Full Day Time to Spend

 While the Grand Canyon Village has plenty to offer visitors, make sure you don't ignore the rest of the South Rim.
-The Rim Trail is one of the most popular and comprehensive trails in Grand Canyon and one of the best ways to see the South Rim's best attractions and viewpoints.
+The Rim Trail is one of the most popular and comprehensive trails in the Grand Canyon and one of the best ways to see the South Rim's most popular attractions and viewpoints.
 This fairly easy walking path traces the canyon's edge, stopping off at favorite lookout points like Maricopa Point and Hopi Point.

 The Rim Trail begins at Pipe Creek Vista (several miles east of Grand Canyon Village) and ends at the popular Hermit's Rest lookout point west of the village.
 In total, the Rim Trail stretches about 12 miles.
 Fortunately for travelers, the park's free shuttle bus runs along a paved road along the trail, allowing for easy access to the village and points along the way.